Protect Yourself from Formaldehyde in Products

 In addition to my 9-year college education and many years of work as a financial analyst, I have experience as an ingredient safety consultant for product manufacturers and online retailers.
 In other words, researching ingredients has become my full-time profession.
 Therefore, if you lack time to do your own research (which is so understandable!), I can read labels for you.
 Nonetheless, I encourage you to learn the basics so you can easily identify harmful ingredients, such as formaldehyde-releasing preservatives.

-It is a colorless pungent toxic gas in solution made by oxidizing methanol, a toxic, colorless, volatile flammable liquid alcohol.
+For starters, formaldehyde is a colorless pungent toxic gas in a solution made by oxidizing methanol, a toxic, colorless, volatile, flammable liquid alcohol.

-To begin with, as a gas, it off-gasses from products into the air, and we end up inhaling it.
-There is a whole array of products that may emit formaldehyde, including:
+As I mentioned above, formaldehyde is a colorless pungent toxic gas.
+So, it off-gasses from consumer products into our indoor air, and we end up inhaling it.
+In addition to gas stoves during cooking, there is a whole array of household products, including building materials, that may emit formaldehyde, for example:

 - pressed wood (hardwood plywood, wall paneling, particleboard, fiberboard)